 Wayne Fugate is one of the New York area's most versatile acoustic musicians.
 Making his musical home in the space in, around and between the American roots styles of bluegrass, blues, jazz, and old-time music, he can swing gracefully from these styles to any of his other musical loves in the worlds of Classical, Gypsy jazz and Brazilian Choro music.
 His playing combines emotion and intellect with technical precision and while he puts his own creative stamp on everything that he plays, the respect he has for tradition is readily apparent in his playing.

-A founding member of the widely acclaimed, eclectic string band "Uncommon Ground", Wayne also performs and tours with “Mandolin Madness” an ensemble featuring mandolin great, Barry Mitterhoff and “The New York Mandolin Ensemble”, one of the country’s premiere chamber orchestra groups using instruments of the Mandolin and Lute families (Mandolins, Mandola, Mando-Cello, Guitar and Bass).
+A founding member of the widely acclaimed, eclectic string band "Uncommon Ground", Wayne also performs and tours with “Mandolin Madness” an ensemble featuring mandolin great, Barry Mitterhoff, Lisa's pieces, a band featuring Grammy Award winning fiddler, Lisa Gutkin and “The New York Mandolin Ensemble”, one of the country’s premiere chamber orchestra groups using instruments of the Mandolin and Lute families (Mandolins, Mandola, Mando-Cello, Guitar and Bass).

-In demand as 'first call' freelance artist, some of Wayne's other performing credits include stage work with Tony Trischka, Hazel Dickens, Barry Mitterhoff, Kenny Kosek, Walt Michael & Co, Jay Ungar & Molly Mason, Kenny Kosek, Grammy Award winner Lisa Gutkin, and banjo legend Bill Keith.
+In demand as 'first call' freelance artist, some of Wayne's other performing credits include stage work with Tony Trischka, Hazel Dickens, Barry Mitterhoff, Kenny Kosek, Walt Michael & Co, Jay Ungar & Molly Mason, Kenny Kosek, Lisa Gutkin, and banjo legend Bill Keith.

-Wayne was heard (and seen) on Broadway playing mandolin and guitar on Steve Martin and Edie Brikell's five time Tony nominated musical "Bright Star" and is currently performing on the show's National Tour.
+Wayne was heard (and seen) on Broadway playing mandolin and guitar on Steve Martin and Edie Brikell's five time Tony nominated musical "Bright Star" and recently performed on the show's National Tour.

 Wayne has studied (and performed) with two of the world's mandolin greats, Barry Mitterhoff and Mike Marshall.
 He continues his musical education with private instruction and has attended several continuing education programs at Boston's Berklee College of Music.
 He is active as a mandolin teacher, offering both private instruction and workshops at prominent festivals and music camps throughout the country.
 Wayne is the author of two (soon to be three) instructional and tune books for mandolin available through Alfred Publishing and Mel Bay.